 I originally interviewed Jennifer Lopez for ELLE magazine.
 She had been suffering from the flu after giving birth to her twins just a few months earlier.
 She was in a vulnerable state.
-She had already cancelled a previous appointment the day I arrived at her home on Long Island when she was still married to Marc Anthony.
-Alas, I had not gotten the message that she wanted to cancel yet again since she still wasn’t feeling well.
+She had already cancelled a previous appointment the day that I arrived at her home on Long Island when she was still married to Marc Anthony.
+Alas, I had not gotten the message that she wanted to cancel yet again because she still wasn’t feeling well.
 But she was a good sport and agreed to see me that day since I was already there.
-She didn’t have to it, so I was appreciative of her willingness to go through with the interview once I later discovered that she had wanted to cancel it.
-When I look back on it, I do wonder if she were suffering from a bit of postpartum if one can indeed suffer just a bit of such a thing just as it is said one can’t be just a little bit pregnant.
-I remember thinking what a sport she was to see me that day and what a pro she was – and how moved I was by her willingness for me to see her in such “realness.”
+She didn’t have to it, so I was deeply appreciative of her willingness to go through with the interview once I later discovered that she had wanted to cancel it.
+When I look back on it, I do wonder – even though she denied it – if she were suffering from a bit of postpartum depression if one can indeed suffer just a bit of such a thing just as it is said one can’t be just a little bit pregnant.
+I remember thinking what a sport she was to see me that day and what a pro she was – and how moved I was by the lack of vanity it took for her to allow me to see her in the utter “realness” of her real life.

-The story caused a bit of a sensation but I never once named ELLE as the magazine I had done the story for nor ever publicly commented on the brouhaha while it was going on.
+The story caused a bit of a sensation but I never once named ELLE as the magazine for which I had done the story nor ever publicly commented on the brouhaha while it was going on.
+I have never, in fact, commented on the experience for any media outlet.
 This is the first time I’ve ever written about it.

 This is what The New York Times and the late media reporter David Carr had to say about it all when Tina launched TheDailyBeast.com: